ajmd17/ace-lang/README.md

 Ace is a dynamic programming language created in C++.
 It features optional typing and is inspired by languages such as C++, JavaScript, Rust and Ruby.

+Statements in Ace do not require semicolons.
+Don't use them unless you have to keep multiple statements on the same line (in which case, you should consider changing the code to be clearer anyway).

 ## Building

 Ace is set up with CMake, so you can just go into the 'build' directory and run the command `cmake ../src` to generate makefiles or project files.